Suzuki Grand-Vitara Insurance Rates

 - Use of your vehicle

-An additional factor Suzuki Grand-Vitara insurance rates is the year of the vehicle.
-Newer models than older models so repair costs are higher which will push premiums up.
-Conversely, newer models may have safety features such as adaptive cruise control, blind-spot warning system, autonomous braking, and anti-lock brakes so those may lower rates.
+A final factor that helps determine Suzuki Grand-Vitara insurance rates is the model year.
+Older models have a reduced actual cash value in comparison to older models so repair costs tend to be lower which will push premiums down.
+Although new Grand-Vitara models may have a trim level with safety features included like adaptive cruise control, a collision avoidance system, autonomous braking, and an advanced theft deterrent system so those may help offset higher rates.

 After reviewing this information, you now know why the average annual premium for full coverage on the Suzuki Grand Vitara is $1,320.
 However, this figure will fluctuate based on your age, address, driving, history, and the model year you drive.